This document covers the following topics:

 documentation.
 Step 4 (assemble and link-edit Adabas user 6 extension) is not

-required for a GSAM
+required for a GSAM database.

-ADL adds a segment 'GSAMROOT'
+ADL adds a segment 'GSAMROOT' and a sequence field

-to the DBD definition.
+'GSAMFLD' to the DBD definition.
 The length of the segment is the

-same as specified with the 'RECORD'
+same as specified with the 'RECORD' keyword in the

-statement.
+DATASET statement.
 The field always has a length of 12 bytes.

-Additionally, ADL adds a sensitive segment 'GSAMROOT'
+Additionally, ADL adds a sensitive segment 'GSAMROOT' to the

-GSAM PCB
+GSAM PCB.

-cards which are generated by step 3 of the ADL
+The ADACMP cards which are generated by step 3 of the ADL

 conversion utility is used as input for the ADACMP COMPRESS

-option must not be used for
+utility.
+Note, that the USERISN=YES option must not be used for

-any Adabas utility run against a file of a converted GSAM DBD
+any Adabas utility run against a file of a converted GSAM DBD.

 There is no need to run the ADL unload utility when unloading the DL/I

-database.
+GSAM database.
 Instead, the sequential file can directly be used

 as input for the Adabas compression utility, by specifying the

-dataset as DDEBAND
+GSAM dataset as DDEBAND for ADACMP.
+You

 must not use the ADL user exit 06 for the compression.

-Use the following parameter settings for ADALOD
+Use the following parameter settings for ADALOD when

 loading the data into Adabas: